BoarderEB/xcpvmbackup/README.md

 ## XCP-ng Server VM Backup

-This is a simple bash/shell script to backup running virtual machines on XCP-ng Servers.
-This script takes backup of virtual machine and store backup on NFS server.
+This is a solid handcraft bash script to backup running virtual machines on XCP-ng Servers.
+This script takes backup of all virtual machine and exports them on NFS Server.
+You can specify how many backups are keep.

 ## How to Use Script